 - NOTE: Before you undo the last system restore, save and close all open files and exit any open programs.
-Do not alter, open, or delete any files or programs until the system restoration is complete. - 1 Click or tap Start. - 2 In the search box, type System Restore and press Enter. - 3 Click or tap Undo my last restoration, click or tap Next and follow the instructions on the screen.
+Do not alter, open, or delete any files or programs until the system restoration is complete. - Click or tap Start. - 2 In the search box, type System Restore and press Enter. - 3 Click or tap Undo my last restoration, click or tap Next and follow the on-screen instructions.